wenzelorland/0x/fcc_solidity/README.md

 A forked blockchain takes an exact copy of an existing blockchain.
 The advantage here is that the forked blockchain already comes with all the contracts deployed of the to be forked blockchain, including the Price feed contracts, transaction data and all protocol contracts.
 This is why it is perfectly suited to use a forked Mainnet for simulation.

+Mainnet forking is the first choice for testing unit tests when no oracles are required.

+If oracles are required, then development networks are the way to go since oracles can be mocked there.

 ### Creating Own custom forked network
 ## Forking from infura has some performance issues though